Were you injured in a Pennsylvania truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 A: At Munley Law, we do not collect a fee (a portion of the settlement or verdict) unless we win your case.
 You will owe us nothing up-front or out of your own pocket.

-Tractor Trailer Accident Causes
+Tractor Trailer Accident Causes in Pennsylvania

 The causes of tractor trailer accidents vary.
 But when a large commercial truck collides with a car, truck, motorcycle, or pedestrian, it almost always results in serious injury or death.
 When it is out of control, the sheer size and weight of a large truck makes it a deadly weapon.